grantium/diyqda/README.md

   ```
 **The funtion returns a list of three items.** What information is duplicated is done so for convenience. `file_n` in each table can serve as an index.

-$text contains the file name, a paragraph ID and textual content of the paragraph, and this repeats until the file is over.
+**$text contains** the file name, a paragraph ID and textual content of the paragraph, and this repeats until the file is over.
 The YAML headers are processed with [viking's r-yaml package](https://github.com/viking/r-yaml).
-Rather than discarding that information, I start the paragraph index after the header is over.
-This lets you perform text analysis content distribution in paragraphs with an accurate count, but still refer to the header if you need it.
+Rather than discarding the YAML header, I keep it but start the paragraph index _after_ the header is over.
+My intention is to let one one perform code distribution in paragraphs with an accurate count, but still refer to the header if you need it.

-$code_list is largely the same as $text, but contains an additional column with wikilinks separated by paragraph.
+To assign the text table to a variable use `my_text <- p$text`.
+**$metadata** contains example data above - but in yours it should be your yaml.
+I have only tested it with simple key-value pairs, but the standard is finicky so your mileage may vary.
+To your metadata, I add paragraph count (minus header) and file_n for linking to other tables.
 To assign the metadata to a variable, just use `my_metadata <- p$metadata`.

-To assign the text table to a variable use `my_text <- p$text`.

-And finally, the code list: `my_codes <- p$code_list`.
+**$code_list is** largely the same as $text, but contains an additional column with wikilinks separated by paragraph.
+It separates this in a way that I think is tidy, but doesn't feel right - feel free to submit an issue here if you have an idea for another layout, I might be interested.
+To copy the code_list to your variable, use `my_codes <- p$code_list`.

 If you just want to write these to a file and open them in a spreadsheet, you can write one of the variables you made above using `write_csv` from Tidyverse.

+Like so.
 ```
 write_csv(my_metadata,'metadata.csv')
 ```